WRM provided bespoke occupational bioaerosol monitoring and advised KPS on potential health risks.

 WRM conducted a comprehensive literature review to accurately research the risks posed to an individual’s health by the presence of airborne bioaerosols.
 This review helped guide the development of the methodology and has enabled KPS to better understand and manage their Duty of Care to their employees.

-Monitoring Plan and Laboratory Analysis
+Monitoring Plan & Laboratory Analysis

 WRM performed four rounds of monitoring across the year, following our bespoke methodology.
 Each round of monitoring focussed on bioaerosol exposure to one staff member within the cab of one vehicle used in the composting operation such as a shovel loader or shredder.
 A different vehicle was chosen each time.